robyseelps/MazeGame/README.md

 # 🏆 Maze Game 🎮

-Maze Game is a web-based game built with **Java Spring Boot** for the backend
+Maze Game is a web-based adventure built with **Java Spring Boot** (backend)
-and **Thymeleaf** for the frontend.
-It provides an interactive gaming experience
-with authentication and game logic implemented efficiently using optimized
-database queries.
+and **Thymeleaf** (frontend).
+The game features authentication, a tile-based map,
+and RESTful services for managing user data, scores, comments, and ratings.

 ## 🚀 Getting Started